-The 30A Company has partnered with award-winning Mercer Estates in Washington State to introduce a new family of premium 30A Wine.
+The 30A Company has partnered with award-winning Mercer Estates in Washington State to create a family of premium 30A Wine.

 “For many people, sharing great wine with great friends is an intrinsic part of our 30A lifestyle,” said Mike Ragsdale, founder of The 30A Company.
 “We searched for a very long time to find the perfect winery partner, and we finally found them with the Mercer family.”